speedscale/docs/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+### Partials

+`.mdx` files beginning with a `_` character are partials.
+These are useful for including a piece of content in multiple locations, such as tables of annotations that can be inserted both in their relevant section, as well as stored in a single reference location.